-- This depends upon the size of the site – how many files there are etc. Each file is scanned very rapidly.
+This depends on the size of the site – how many files are there etc. Each file is scanned very rapidly.

-- The scan happens on our site, so the total wait that the user will experience when he initiates a scan is: Time to download + time to scan + time to upload.
+The scan happens on our site, so the total wait time that the user will experience when he/she initiates a scan is: Time to download + time to scan + time to upload.

-At this point, we do not scan the contents of the database.
+Currently, we do not scan the contents of the customer's database.

-Website apps, not server side.
-This scan identifies known frameworks of code, such as Joomla, Drupal, or WordPress and checks whether the core files in the framework differ from the files on the server.
+We scan website apps, which are not server side.
+The scan identifies known framework of codes, such as Joomla, Drupal or WordPress and checks whether the core files in the framework differ from the files on the server.

-Penetration testing is not part of the SMART product.
+Penetration testing is not a part of the SMART product.

-- When a customer logs in to the dashboard and navigates to the detail section for SMART, they will see a report that tells them the things that we found, and the things that we fixed.
+When a customer logs in to the dashboard and navigates to the detail section for SMART, he/she will see a report that tells him/her the things that we found, and the things that we fixed.

-- Some things that we found may not be fixable through code, or it might be dangerous to try and fix them through code.
-In this case, the customer will need to clean that section of their code manually (Expert Services).
+Some things that we find may not be fixable through code, or it might be dangerous to try and fix them through code.
+In this case, the customer will need to clean that section of his/her code manually (Expert Services team).

-There are new kinds of malware that are found every day.
-There may be a short period of 24 to 48 hours during which SMART is not aware of these new attacks.
-However, our Experts are always aware of the latest attacks and can therefore fix the sites manually.
+There are many kinds of new malware found every day.
+There may be a short period of 24 to 48 hours time during which SMART is not aware of these new attacks.
+However, our Experts Services team is always aware of the latest attacks and can therefore fix the sites manually.

 SMART looks for known malware within the code base.
 New hacking scripts and malicious codes are created each day.
 Another reason that SMART might not remove malware on a site is because of the risk involved.
 For example, a site heavily infected with malware embedded in the coding may break the site.
 If the scanner finds that removing the code would affect the functionality of the site, it will leave it there and just warn the customer of its findings.
-This is where SiteLock’s Expert Service cleaning services for a fee would be the best alternative to fixing the site.
+This is where SiteLock’s Expert Services team's cleaning services, for a fee, would be the best alternative to fixing the site.

 SMART is intended to automatically detect and remove malware within a website.
 Malware is identified via a signature-based scan.
 We check source files against a growing database of millions of signatures.

 Although SMART removes the vast majority of malware from websites, SMART does not provide a guaranteed fix.
 Depending on the type of infection on the client’s site, SMART may not be able to correct an issue.
 SMART will not remove any new or unknown hacks that we do not know of.
-SMART serves as a great first option to resolving issues because it is cost effective and most cases can resolve all issues.
+SMART serves as a great first option to resolving issues because it is cost-effective and in most cases it can resolve all issues.